choudharyamit3400/microservices-springboot/README.md

 Please discard indentation and formatting  of this readme file as its not as per the standard what we generally have .
 This readme is intended  for my personal use as  quick refer doc for any module .
-Once all the modules are covered then it would be upadted accordingly
+Once all the modules are covered then it would be updated accordingly

 Spring
 1. Sping Cloud